vertexcover-io/pgbackups-py/README.md

     # database (useful for follower databases).
     heroku config:add PGBACKUPS_DATABASE="HEROKU_POSTGRESQL_BLACK_URL"

-The `pgbackup` script takes following options
+The `pgbackups` script takes following options

       -h, --help            show this help message and exit --app APP             Heroku App for which backup needs to be performed